-I’ve already discussed this in our previous post about auto insurance requirements in Tennessee.
+I’ve already discussed this in our previous post about auto insurance requirements in Franklin, Tennessee.
 Still, it doesn’t hurt to say it again: high-risk drivers have higher insurance costs and, in some instances, may find it difficult to purchase insurance altogether.
-While parking violations may not cause your premiums to skyrocket, speeding tickets and collisions will, so make sure to practice safe driving and think twice before adding high-risk drivers to your policy.
+While parking violations may not cause your premiums to skyrocket, speeding tickets and collisions will.
+So make sure to practice safe driving and think twice before adding high-risk drivers to your policy.

 3. The Type of Car You Drive